Mellanox/nv_peer_memory/README.md

 Pre-requisites:
 1) NVIDIA compatible driver is installed and up.
-2) MLNX_OFED 5.1 or newer is installed and up.
+2) MLNX_OFED 2.1 or newer is installed and up.

-Please note that to build correctly, a MLNX_OFED carrying the Peer-direct fix for the bug "Peer-direct patch may cause deadlock due to lock inversion" (tracked by the Internal Ref. #2696789) is required, for example MLNX_OFED 5.3-1.0.0.1.43.

 For the required NVIDIA driver and other relevant details in that area please check with NVIDIA support.

 To build source packages (src.rpm for RPM based OS and tarball for DEB based OS), use the build_module.sh script.